 \subsection{Approximation results for discretely reflected BSDEs}

-As previously mentioned, we know from \cite{DQ} that discretely reflected BSDE is actually a good approximation of continuously reflected BSDE.
-Thus, we shall first consider the convergence between the numerical scheme (\ref{discheme}) and the discretely reflected BSDE in this subsection.
-With the aid of the boundness of $Z^\mathcal{R}$ and its truncation, we can indeed proceed under Lipschitz condition now.
+It has been shown in \cite{DQ} that discretely reflected BSDE is actually a good approximation of continuously reflected BSDE.
+Thus, we shall first consider the convergence from the numerical scheme (\ref{discheme}) to the discretely reflected BSDE in this subsection.
+With the aid of the boundedness of $Z^\mathcal{R}$ and its truncation, we can indeed proceed under Lipschitz condition now.

-There are already results about the convergence for discretely reflected BSDEs driven by $X$ and $X^\pi$ under Lipschitz condition, see \cite[Theorem 3.1 and Corollary 3.1]{BBJC}, where they first show that the approximation error for discretely reflected BSDE constructed with $X$ (resp. $X^\pi$) is ultimately controlled by $\Vert Z^\mathcal{R}-\bar{Z}^\mathcal{R}\Vert_{\mathbb{H}^2}$ (resp. $\Vert Z^{\mathcal{R},e}-\bar{Z}^{\mathcal{R},e}\Vert_{\mathbb{H}^2}$), and then by means of the representation for $Z^\mathcal{R}$(resp. $Z^{\mathcal{R},e}$) in terms of the next reflection time to obtain the regularity result.
+There are already results about the convergence for discretely reflected BSDEs driven by $X$ and $X^\pi$ under Lipschitz condition, see \cite[Theorem 3.1 and Corollary 3.1]{BBJC}, where the authors first show that the approximation error for the discretely reflected BSDE constructed with $X$ (resp. $X^\pi$) is ultimately controlled by $\Vert Z^\mathcal{R}-\bar{Z}^\mathcal{R}\Vert_{\mathbb{H}^2}$ (resp. $\Vert Z^{\mathcal{R},e}-\bar{Z}^{\mathcal{R},e}\Vert_{\mathbb{H}^2}$), and then by means of the representation for $Z^\mathcal{R}$(resp. $Z^{\mathcal{R},e}$) in terms of the next reflection time to obtain the regularity result.
 We may now directly apply the result to our truncated dicrete-time scheme under the Assumptions (HX), (HF), (HT) and the following additional assumptions.

 \begin{assumption} $g$ and $\sigma$ further satisfy: \\ $\mathrm{(H1)}$ $g\in C^1_b$ with $L$-Lipschitz derivative.\\ $\mathrm{(H2)}$ $g\in C^2_b$ with $L$-Lipschitz first and second derivatives, $\sigma$ satisfies $L$-Lipschitz condition with respect to time variable.\\ \end{assumption}